Continuing Education Activity

 CMV infection can be acquired through bodily fluids such as during the perinatal period, contact with contaminated blood products, and sexual contact.
-Remember that infection does not equal disease.
-If you are immunocompromised, you may be at risk for developing CMV esophagitis through a new infection, reactivation of latent infection, or re-infection with a different strain of the virus.

 Patients should discuss their symptoms with the physician managing the cause of their immunocompromise, such as infectious disease specialists for AIDS patients, rheumatologists for autoimmune disease, and oncologists for patients on chemotherapy.
 Ultimately, patients should be seen by a gastroenterologist for upper endoscopy with biopsy.
 The biopsy samples will then be reviewed by pathologists to give the final diagnosis.

 Antiviral drugs such as ganciclovir, valganciclovir, foscarnet are available to suppress viral replication.
 However, CMV can remain latent and thus recur in the future.